vijaybaliah/casting-agency/backend/README.md

 ```
 - permission required `delete:movies`

+##### Heroku Domain

+The project has been hosted in `https://vijay-casting-agency.herokuapp.com` and has the above mentioned routes for example `https://vijay-casting-agency.herokuapp.com/actors` etc

 ##### Testing

-Inorder to run the test import the post man collection `casting agency.postman_collection.json` and click on run
+Inorder to run the test import the post man collection `casting agency.postman_collection.json` and click on run.
+Kindly note the collection uses your localhost:5000 server

 ##### Error Codes